-To apply, you must meet all necessary criteria and submit complete application materials to the Professional Educator Standards Board (PESB) Parapipeline Review Committee by the designated application deadline.
+To apply, you must meet all necessary criteria and submit complete application materials to the PESB Parapipeline Review Committee by the designated application deadline.

 We encourage you to explore the conditional loan details below for application instructions, candidate guidelines, recipient requirements, and more.

 The parapipeline conditional loan supports Washington State classified instructional staff with at least three years classroom experience to obtain an Associate of Arts (AA) degree in order to qualify for, enroll in, and complete a residency teaching certificate at a two-year Alternative Route 1 program.
 Conditional loan scholarship funds are awarded in exchange for two years of teaching service.

 Recipients of the conditional loan are awarded up to $4,000.
 The funds can be used for:

 - Educational expenses for the AA degree, such as tuition for coursework and other educational expenses (e.g., books, supplies, transportation).

 The conditional loan is administered jointly by the Professional Educator Standards Board (PESB) and the Washington Student Achievement Council (WSAC).
 PESB is responsible for selecting recipients and WSAC is responsible for distributing awards.

 Funding is dependent upon annual budget appropriations from the Washington State Legislature.
 The state laws establishing this conditional loan include the RCWs on the pipeline for paraeducators conditional scholarship program and conditional scholarship programs.